 Old importance level New importance level Explanation 5 and 10 А Critical knowledge required to prevent major/catastrophic damage to life, limb, and environment or industry.
 3-4 В Necessary knowledge to prevent moderate/serious risk to life, limb, or environment.
 1-2 С Foundation-level knowledge to prevent minor risk to life, limb, or environment.

 Assessment method

-Level 2 Well Intervention Pressure Control candidates must complete must complete 1 assessment for Completion Operations, 1 assessment for Completion Equipment and separate assessment papers for all optional modules taken.
+Level 2 WIPC candidates must complete one assessment for completion operations, one assessment for completion equipment and separate assessment papers for all optional modules taken.